simct/test/review-μ-Transfer_experiment.md

 To compare the result of the SP and µP,  this experiment is implemented using SP and compare the result with baseline's.
 The differences between the baseline and SP include using trainable biases in linear layers, trainable gains in RMSNorm layers, attention scale $1/\sqrt{D}$, and unembedding initialization variance $1/M$.
 All other hyperparameters remain the same.
 The combined results for SP transformers show that transfer does not occur, and the optimal loss is lower in performance compared to the baseline.

 ### Lion Optimizer
-The Lion optimizer is known for being more than twice as memory-efficient as Adam while delivering similar performance in transformers.
+<a href="https://github.com/lucidrains/lion-pytorch">The Lion optimizer</a> is known for being more than twice as memory-efficient as Adam while delivering similar performance in transformers.
 This optimizer restricts updates to $\{-1, 1\}$ for each coordinate, yielding a coordinate size of $\Theta(1)$ per step.
 Consequently, it seems suitable to use the existing $\Theta(1/M)$ transfer rule as it is.
 However, experimental results show that the learning rate transfer is not successful, indicating the need for further research on the transfer rule.

 ### Multi-query attention
 Transformer LLMs can use multi-query attention and group generalization to increase inference speed.
 Experimental results show that these methods lead to significant performance improvements compared to other methods, and transfer also occurred effectively.